SecondSonConsulting/Baseline/README.md

 - It is recommended that Initial Scripts call a dialog window with the `--blurscreen` and `--ontop` options to match the defaults used in the main Baseline script.

 ## Configuring `Restart`
 - By default, Baseline forces a restart on the device upon completion of all tasks.
-If you do not want this, you can add a boolean key ofr `Restart` and provide the value `false`
+If you do not want this, you can add a boolean key of `Restart` and provide the value `false`

 ```
 <key>Restart</key>